 Notes

-- I like to use vanilla bean paste with seeds; it has a pure, sweet vanilla taste and gives the finished product the speckles of vanilla bean seeds.
+- Vanilla: I like to use vanilla bean paste with seeds; it has a pure, sweet vanilla taste and gives the finished product the speckles of vanilla bean seeds.
 If you prefer, you can use good quality vanilla extract which is naturally produced from the vanilla bean.
 Avoid those which are synthetically flavoured.

-- Freezing time is approximate.
+- Freezing time: is approximate.
 Total freezing time will depend on the size of your container and the temperature of your freezer.

 Nutrition Estimate: